Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Interactions within a cluster of Moore-Read Anyons

 The root configuration for the MR ground state is $110011...0011$, satisfying the $(4,2)$ admissible rule and the condition $N_o = 2 N_e -2$.
 We begin with the case of two quasiholes (one extra flux quanta) where the topological number of the system can only be either 1 or $\psi$, depending on whether the number of electrons ($N_e$) in the finite system is even or odd.
 These two types of two-quasihole excitations are illustrated by the following root configurations:

 Each empty circle represents one quasihole with $e/4$ charge.
 The parity of the number of electrons in between the pair of $e/4$ MR anyons is the same as the parity of the whole system's $N_e$.

+To compute the self-energy of a single $e/4$ quasihole in the MR phase, we fix the two quasiholes at the north and south poles of the sphere by Jack polynomials as $1010...10101$ and extract the energy from the ground-state energy $E_g$ with the same electron number.
+In the large-system limit, where their mutual interaction vanishes, the residual energy should approach twice the quasihole self-energy.
+More detailed explanations and discussion are provided in the Supplementary Material.

 First, the effective interaction between two MR anyons under the model e-e interaction is studied.
-Haldane pseudopotentials $\hat{V}_1$ and $\hat{V}_3$ are diagonalized within the null space of the MR model Hamiltonian, defined by a special three-body interaction\cite{greiter1992_3-3bdy, simon2007projection}, with the presence of two quasiholes.
+Haldane pseudopotentials $\hat{V}_1$ and $\hat{V}_3$ are diagonalized within the null space of the MR model Hamiltonian, defined by a special three-body interaction\cite{greiter1992_3-3bdy, simon2007projection} and obtained by a similar strategy as Laughlin's case Eq.(\ref{eq_model_H}) numerically, with the presence of two quasiholes.
 The effective anyon interactions defined by Eq.(\ref{eq_effectiveINT}) with $N_{qh}=2$ are shown in Figure \ref{fig_mr_2qh} (a) and (b), plotted against their relative angular momentum $\Delta M$.
 It depends on the parity of the system, as a manifestation of the odd-even effect in the MR phase \cite{S.Simon2009MR}.
 Since the resulting dynamics have distinct behaviors under different PPs by which the e-e interaction can always be decomposed, it suggests that tailored electron-electron interactions could exploit this distinction to manipulate the two types of MR anyons.
 For instance, the e-e interaction dominated by $\hat{V}_1$ induces the effective interactions for $\psi$-type anyons to bind together while favoring a comparatively large structure of $1$-types.
 Conversely, to introduce an effectively repulsive interaction between the $\psi$-type anyons for non-abelian braiding (therefore the possibility of topological quantum computation), e-e interaction dominated by $\hat{V}_3$ is preferred.

 Effective interactions between two MR anyons under realistic electron-electron interactions are more challenging to study due to the strong finite-size effect, which requires larger system sizes that are difficult to achieve by exact diagonalization.
 To overcome this limitation, we employ the Monte Carlo simulation to explore larger systems.
 The energies when two localized quasiholes are gradually separated in systems with $N_e=50$ (even) and $N_e=51$ (odd) are computed using the Pfaffian wavefunction by fixing one anyon at the north pole and moving the other apart.
 The final average stable value, corresponding to the regime where the anyons are sufficiently separated and no longer interact, is taken as the background energy and subtracted from all data points.